- ACRONYMS AND DEFINITIONS

 - Precipitated opioid withdrawal - naltrexone may precipitate opioid withdrawal in patients receiving opioids.
 Naltrexone-induced withdrawal typically occurs within 5 minutes of ingestion and lasts up to 48 hours.
 Symptoms may be more severe than what is seen with typical opioid discontinuation, and patients may need to be hospitalized.
 Opioid-dependent patients taking short-acting opioids should be opioid-free for 7 - 10 days before starting naltrexone, and those taking buprenorphine or methadone may experience naltrexone-induced withdrawal for up to 2 weeks after opioid discontinuation.

-- Increased sensitivity to opioids - patients who have received naltrexone for a period and then discontinue it may have increased sensitivity to opioid medications.
-These patients should be warned that they may be at increased risk for opioid overdose when taking opioids after stopping naltrexone.
-Patients (and their caregivers) who are at risk for opioid overdose after discontinuing naltrexone should be offered naloxone.
+- Increased sensitivity to opioids - patients who have received naltrexone for a period and then discontinue it may be more sensitive to opioid medications.
+These patients should be warned that they may be at increased risk of an overdose if they take opioids after stopping naltrexone.
+Naloxone should be offered to these patients.

 - Emergency pain control - emergency pain control in patients taking naltrexone may be achieved through regional analgesia, conscious sedation with a benzodiazepine, non-opioid analgesics, or general anesthesia.
 In a situation requiring opioid analgesia, the amount of opioid required may be greater than usual, and the resulting respiratory depression may be deeper and more prolonged.